 The first trimester: Your baby's growth and development in early pregnancy

-A pregnancy has plenty of milestones, week-by-week, month-by-month and three month blocks called trimesters.
+A pregnancy has plenty of milestones, early signs of pregnancy, week-by-week, month-by-month and three month blocks called trimesters.
 Here's what's happening during the first trimester.

 Month one of pregnancy

 The number of weeks of the length of a pregnancy start from the first day of the last period, so for part of the first month of pregnancy, a woman isn't actually pregnant.

 As the fertilised egg grows, a water-tight sac forms around it, gradually filling with fluid.
 This is called the amniotic sac, and it helps cushion the growing embryo throughout pregnancy.

 The placenta also develops at this point in the first trimester.
 The placenta is a round, flat organ that transfers nutrients from the mother to the baby, and transfers waste from the baby.

 A primitive face takes form with large dark circles for eyes.
 The mouth, lower jaw, and throat are developing.
 Blood cells are taking shape, and circulation will begin.